-PLoP'09 Chicago, IL, USA Copyright 2009 ACM 978-1-60558-873-5.
 A screencast is a video capture of the contents of a computer screen.
 Screencasts might also include audio narrations from the screencaster.
-Some screencasts are also postprocessed to allow for additional enhancements such as video filtering, transition effects and other embellishments.
+Some screencasts are also post-processed to allow for additional enhancements such as video filtering, transition effects and other embellishments.
 Screencasts differ from video tutorials because they tend to be shorter and are usually produced by a single person on a normal computer without specialized hardware or software.

-The term screencast is fairly new.
-It was selected by Jon Udell in 2004 from a list of proposals to his blog[8] - the term itself was proposed by both Joseph McDonald and Deeje Cooley.
+The term screencast was selected by Jon Udell in 2004 from a list of proposals to his blog[Ude04] - the term itself was proposed by both Joseph McDonald and Deeje Cooley.
 Since then this term has been used extensively by the internet community.

 Screencasts have been adopted and used extensively by both commercial and non-commercial organizations as a quick yet effective way to demonstrate new products and features; to popularize a new tool; and to serve as a quick tutorial on how to use a product.
 In short, screencasts instruct the viewer on various topics from a mentor's point of view.
-Both free and commercial screencasts abound on the internet, exemplifying that there is an expanding audience for such content.
+Both free and commercial screencasts abound on the internet, exemplifying that there is definitely an audience for such content.